Haemocyanin, trailer, 2019

 ΨFM is a monthly 24-hour ambient radio broadcasting every full moon in 2021.
 It is made possible by Bronze AI-technology.
 Link.

-ΨZone is like an alien zone or giant microscope.
-It examines the formation of knowledge within complex systems.
+ΨZone is like an alien zone or a giant microscope.
+The work examines the formation of knowledge within complex systems.
 The material components – computer-simulated proteins, audio recordings of soil, water and chemical reactions transmitted via ultrasonic speakers, and shapes stored in glass – are inextricably entwined in a symbiotic web.
-Ecosystems and their biodiversity are born in a similar system of multi-layeredness and porous interchange of reactions.
-The title ΨZone (Psi Zone) refers to the wave function of quantum mechanics, and the psyche.

 Habitat Cascade, 2019